-As the type of iron found in cereals is non-haeme, it should be consumed with a source of vitamin C to improve iron absorption.
+As the type of iron found in cereals is non-heme, it should be consumed with a source of vitamin C to improve iron absorption.
 This could be a glass of orange juice, or some vitamin C-rich fruit sliced on top of your cereal.
 On the flip side, breakfast favourites coffee, tea and milk can reduce iron absorption.

-Gluten Free Breakfast Cereals
+Gluten-Free Breakfast Cereals

 As awareness of coeliac disease rises, more and more brands are offering gluten-free alternatives that don’t taste like dust.
 In addition, brands that specialise in gluten-free and other dietary requirements are on the rise.
-Here’s a list of some of the gluten free cereals you can find on supermarket shelves, in the breakfast or health food aisles.
+Here’s a list of some of the gluten-free cereals you can find on supermarket shelves, in the breakfast or health food aisles.